 Lekethia Dalcoe is a playwright and actress from Houston, TX, who now resides in New York City.
 She holds a MA in Theatre from Texas A&M University- Commerce and a MFA in Acting from the New school for Drama in NYC.
 Her recent playwriting credits includes, “A Small Oak Tree Runs Red" (Full-length) commissioned by the “Billie Holiday Theatre” 2017-2018 season, produced by the Congo Square Theatre in Chicago for its 2015-2016 "Power of Her season"; directed by Tony nominated actor/director Harry Lennix, selected for Capital Stages (2016) Playwrights' Revolution staged reading series, also produced at the Venus/Adonis festival (2015) in New York, and as a staged reading for "The Keep Soul Alive playwriting series at The National Black (NBT) in New York.
-Her play recently won, best theatrical Production and Director for the 2016 Chicago Black Excellence awards.
-Other plays include: “Butterflies in the Mist“ (Full-length),“ and “An Ancient Tale of Debauchery."
+Her play recently won, best theatrical Production and Director for the 2016 Chicago Black Excellence awards and Best Play for the 2018 Audelco Awards.
+Other plays include: “Butterflies in the Mist“ (Full-length),“ and “An Ancient Tale of Debauchery, and "Valley of Bones."

 I’m a social artist, who uses the art of writing to evoke conversation and understanding of black people and their plights in society.
 I give voice to characters whose voices are often silenced in the real world.
 Those voices are endowed with ethereal language, heartbreaking melodies, and the sheer brazen truth.
 The character are unapologetic in their search for understanding, self love, and empowerment.